US Careers Hub: Python Basics for Data Science: The Trendiest Beginner’s Guide to Data-Driven Success

 • Generate summaries

-Pandas makes data manipulation simple and efficient.
+Pandas' data manipulation is easy and efficient.

 Matplotlib helps create: